haxpenguin2/TerminalFormer2/readme.md

 * Level Editor: Design and test custom levels directly from the game menu.
 * System Integration: Installs as a native application with a global command and desktop shortcut.
 * Save slot system!
 * Plugin types include: moving blocks, jump pads, and jump coins! feel free to design your own plugin!
+* also support your resident trans dev by playing!
+L3
 ---

 ## Installation (Linux)

-To install TerminalFormer2, run the following command in your terminal:
+To install TerminalFormer2, do this.

 curl -sL https://raw.githubusercontent.com/haxpenguin2/TerminalFormer2/main/install.sh | bash

-This will put you into the install. it will install on your system form there. if you alreayd have the game installed in an older version, it will "update" and keep all of your data, just add the new features.
+This will put you into the install. it will install on your system form there. if you already have the game installed in an older version, it will "update" and keep all of your data, just add the new features.

 ### Note on Permissions
 Because the game reads your keyboard directly for maximum responsiveness, it requires elevated privileges. **When you launch the game, you will be asked for your sudo password.** This is required for the input system to function.